 Chrome accents the interior of the front doors for 2013, and a new push-button switch initiates All-Wheel Control for the optional all-wheel drive (AWD) in the top-shelf SE.
 Otherwise, front-wheel drive is the norm for an impressive 25 mpg city/31 highway with the 2012 CVT, the manual fetching just 1 less mile per gallon in city conditions.
 AWD knocks that down to a still-impressive 23/28.
 Bear in mind the new suspension and CVT could change those figures for the worse, but not likely by very much.
 Otherwise you can safely expect the base ES and top-shelf SE are the very same Outlander Sport you have come to know and love.

-Talk about the 2013 Mitsubishi Outlander Sport
+What's your take on the 2013 Mitsubishi Outlander Sport?

 Mitsubishi Outlander Sport Questions